Support at Every Step

 Early Recovery & Survivorship

-I consider this the 1–3 years after diagnosis and the most intense treatments.
+I consider this up to 5 years after diagnosis and the most intense treatments.
 It’s the point where medical teams step back, appointments slow down, and you’re left trying to figure out a “new normal” that doesn’t really exist.
 For many, this aftermath is the hardest stretch — when the emotional weight of it all finally catches up.

 At this point, support is about rebuilding trust with your body, managing lingering side effects, and creating steady practices that help you feel more like yourself again.
 This is where I believe YOU get to start intentionally reclaiming your life.